adavidson123/ColocAnalyse/README.md

 - load in images from .lif files
 - use the LT image as a base and comapre random distribution of same number of NDs
 - for any .lif file that has channel 1 as lysosome/ mitochondria and channel 2 as the ND channel, will use the base lyso/ mito channel and generate similar numbers of ND at random points on the screen, calculate Manders coeffs for each case

+TryPlotting.py
+- quickly try different plotting styles etc for Manders coeff data

+TryBounding.py
+- attempt at adding in nucleus and cellular bounding into simulated image using the widefield microscope channel and thresholding